sabbirhossain-dev/sabbirhossain-dev/README.md

 ## 👨‍💻 About Me
 Hi!
-I am a Professional Frontend Developer specializing in building modern, responsive, and user-friendly web applications.
+I am a Frontend Developer specializing in building modern, responsive, and user-friendly web applications.
 I am passionate about creating clean, efficient, and visually appealing interfaces that deliver a smooth experience across all devices, including mobile and desktop platforms.I primarily work with React, Next.js, and Tailwind CSS to develop fast, scalable, and maintainable frontend solutions.
 I also use Firebase for backend services such as authentication, database management, and hosting when required.

 ## 🌐 Socials: